25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 What to wear on bottom

 On the bottom, you’ve got some options.
 If it’s really cold or snowing, you’ll want to consider wearing a base layer and a waterproof layer over it.
-You can even wear ski pants.
-Otherwise, a pair of fleece leggings will do the trick, keeping you warm and comfortable.
+You can even wear rain pants or ski pants.
+Otherwise, on a more mild day, a pair of fleece leggings will do the trick, keeping you warm and comfortable.
+For specific recommendations, check out my favorite winter hiking pants.

 Kristen looking back at camera on snowy hike with mountains in background